Andre-lab/evodock/README.md

 ```console
 python ./evodock.py configs/symmetric/global_assembly.ini
 ```

-To prepare input structures for EvoDOCK it is advisable to read the [Preparing inputs for EvoDOCK](#preparing-inputs-for-evodock) section.

-Full examples of running EvoDOCK with different workflows is described in [Examples Workflows for different docking scenarios](#example-workflows-for-different-docking-scenarios).

 The following section describes how to configure EvoDOCK through the config file in more detail.